Mining to Saudi Arabia

 Arabia, with at least 15 industrial minerals that could become commercially

 viable.
-The DMMR (Deputy Ministery for Mineral Resources) has identified
+The Deputy Ministry for Mineral Resources (DMMR) has identified

 Minerals discovered in Saudi Arabia include phosphate; bauxite; bentonite;